Giri-dharan-14/Vervathon/README.md

  - Starts a loop that continuously prompts the user for input and sends it to the model.
  - Receives the model's response and prints it to the console.

+## What I Learned:

+I have learned how to implement the LLM using langchain, time management and also how to present or execute our idea into real. teamwork plays a huge role here,were my teammates are supported me to accompishment the work and learned many libraries and api's and also usage of some modules,I had a wonderful experience with my seniors and they helped me a lot to do so far.